-- Improve Water Quality: SCWP projects help local communities meet requirements of LA County's National Pollutant Discharge Elimination System (NPDES) Permit.
-The intent of the permit is to ensure that trash and toxins do not harm water quality or people's health.
+- Improve Water Quality: SCWP projects help local communities meet requirements of Los Angeles County's National Pollutant Discharge Elimination System (NPDES) Permit.
+The intent of the permit is to ensure that trash and toxins-pollutants do not harm water quality or people's health.
 It sets limits on how much trash, chemicals and other toxins can be sent into our water bodies especially the Santa Clara River and its tributaries.
 The Permit is overseen locally by the LA Regional Water Quality Board and is required by the United States Clean Water Act.
-The type of permit for LA County focuses on municipal areas, and the fact that local city stormwater and sewer systems are separate from one another hence the name Municipal Separate Storm Sewer System or MS4. - Increase Water Supply: One important way water can be cleaned is to capture and clean it before it reaches our water bodies; this means the captured water can be held in storage below and above ground to provide more locally based, sustainable and resilient sources of water for the people in our region. - Enhance Communities: The SCWP Technical Resources Program provides Watershed Coordinators to educate and build capacity in communities and to facilitate community and stakeholder engagement with the Safe, Clean Water Program.
+The type of permit for LA County focuses on municipal areas, and the fact that local cityin these areas stormwater and sewer systems are separate from one another hence the name Municipal Separate Storm Sewer System or MS4. - Increase Water Supply: One important way water can be cleaned is to capture and clean it before it reaches our water bodies; this means the captured water can be held in storage below and above ground and allowed to percolate to replenish local groundwater to provide more locally based, sustainable and resilient sources of water for the people in our region. - Enhance Communities: The SCWP Technical Resources Program provides Watershed Coordinators to educate and build capacity in communities and to facilitate community and stakeholder engagement with the Safe, Clean Water Program.
 TreePeople has been selected to serve in this capacity for the Santa Clara River Watershed Area and has crafted this Plan to provide a strategic and efficient approach to community engagement and capacity building.